 I used to cook a lot of recipes with coconut milk, but I have been reluctant to do so ever since the new Weight Watchers Points plan came into effect.
 Coconut milk is high in saturated fat, so I was concerned that it would raise the Points value of my recipe too much.

-But I was pleasantly surprised when this Salmon Curry recipe turned out to be less Points than I anticipated!
-Sometimes, you just gotta eat the good stuff and spend the extra Point or two.
-And this dish is definitely worth it.
-Plus, it’s such a fast and easy meal to cook, and works excellently with frozen salmon (which I prefer to buy because it costs less!).
+However, I was pleasantly surprised when this Salmon Curry recipe turns out to be fewer Points than I anticipated!
+Sometimes, you just gotta eat the good stuff and spend that extra point of two.

 - 1 tsp coconut oil

 - 15 oz reduced fat coconut milk - 1 can

 - 1 tbsp fresh ginger root - (minced/grated)

 - 6 oz fresh greens - 1 bag (I used a spinach, kale, and chard mix)